-The National Institute of Medical Herbalists and the British Acupuncture Accreditation Board have been consulted with a view to recognising elements of the course as professional CPD.
+The National Institute of Medical Herbalists have been consulted with a view to recognising elements of the course as professional CPD.
+The equivalence of gaining an accredited award is a course entry requirement.

 Quality management and enhancement

 Course management

 The course is managed on a day-to-day basis by the Communication and Dissemination Group which consists of the Head of the Department, all the course leaders and core theme leaders.
 This group meets monthly to monitor the provision and ensure issues raised by students, staff and the university are disseminated, discussed and actioned.
 This management structure is supported by the module leaders and lecturers.